wayneeseguin/graft/examples/comparison/README.md

 # Comparison Operator Examples

-The comparison operators in Spruce allow you to compare values and create conditional logic in your configurations.
+The comparison operators in Graft allow you to compare values and create conditional logic in your configurations.

 ## Overview

-Spruce provides the following comparison operators:
+Graft provides the following comparison operators:
 - `==` - Equal to
 - `!=` - Not equal to
 - `<` - Less than